This post walks through what it takes to code sign Windows installers in the cloud with an Extended Validation (EV) cert.

 This process is surprisingly difficult and not well documented.
-It’s enough of a problem that I cold-emailed the CEO of GitHub about the difficulty of building deployable Windows apps on GitHub infrastructure and ended up speaking with several helpful members of the GitHub Actions team about improving the process and documentation.
+It’s enough of a problem that in 2022, I cold-emailed the CEO of GitHub about the difficulty of building deployable Windows apps on GitHub infrastructure.
+I ended up speaking with several helpful members of the GitHub Actions team about improving both the process and the documentation.

-Until then, come navigate this disastrous-and-just-barely-functional world of enterprise code signing with me.
+Until then, come navigate this just-barely-functional world of enterprise code signing with me.

 Why Bother?